Ticketpark/TicketparkDoctrineFixturesAutoloader/README.md

 This Symfony2 bundle ads functionalities to simplify loading Doctrine fixtures.

 ## Todos
+* Provide some configuration options
-* Add unit tests
+* Add tests

 ## Installation

-Add TicketparkImageBundle in your composer.json:
+Add TicketparkFixturesAutoloadBundle to your composer.json:

 ```js
 {